 Get ready for Japan

 The HRTP - Japan industry insight training programme has been redesigned and became a 2-week mission entitled Get Ready for Japan.
 The new mission retains key elements from the old course and gives EU managers a unique opportunity to experience and understand both the cultural and economic elements which define and explain Japan's business and technological achievements.

 The 5-day World Class Manufacturing training mission (WCM) provides an in-depth analysis of Japanese manufacturing methodology and is aimed exclusively at EU Executives and Managers with knowledge of WCM and an engineering background.
 It assists the participants to acquire a better understanding of TQC (Total Quality Control), TQM (Total Quality Management), TPM (Total Productive Maintenance), JIT (Just In Time), TIE (Total Industrial Engineering) practices and the current KAIZEN manufacturing methods (continuous improvement).

 Lean in Europe and Lean Café

 The Lean in Europe activity organises in-depth one-day visits to world class European plants are designed to help raise industrial competitiveness.
 During each visit, participants gain a detailed understanding of the host company's 'lean journey' including the tools it uses in its relentless drive to be competitive, and see the tools in operation.
 These best practice visits are designed to inspire the participants along their companies' lean journeys and can also provide valuable feedback to the host companies.

 Lean Masterclass - Getting things Done

 Series of 8 lectures aimed at helping companies use continuous improvement techniques to become more competitive.
-The lectures were given by Prof. Richard Keegan (Manager of the Competitiveness Department at Enterprise Ireland and an adjunct assistant Professor at the Trinity College Dublin Business School).
+The lectures were given by Prof. Richard Keegan (Lean advisor to the EU-Japan Centre, an adjunct assistant Professor at the Trinity College Dublin Business School and then the Manager of the Competitiveness Department at Enterprise Ireland).